Kanjirito/simple-manga-downloader/README.md

 SMD conf --modify-position
 ```

-Change the title of a manga:
+Change the title of a manga (will not change the already existing files and will treat it as a different manga):
 ```
 SMD conf -n
 SMD conf --name-change